jordymeow/ai-engine/readme.txt

 == Changelog ==

-= 1.3.89 (2023/03/28) =
+= 1.3.90 (2023/03/30) =
-* Add: Minimum Score and Max Embeddings.
+* Add: Sync Posts with Embeddings (on Publish, on Update, and on Trash).
-* Update: Moving towards a better UI.
-I hope you'll like it!
+* Update: When missing orphan embeddings are found (a vector is in Pinecone, but not in WordPress), a specific orphan entry will be created.
+You can safely delete it.
+Best to keep everything clean.
+* Update: Pinecone servers.
+* Update: Internal API.
 * 🌴 Discuss with other users about features and issues on [my Discord](https://discord.gg/bHDGh38).
-* 💞 Keep me motivated with [a little review here](https://wordpress.org/support/plugin/ai-engine/reviews/).
-Thanks so much for your support!
+Keep me motivated with [a little review here](https://wordpress.org/support/plugin/ai-engine/reviews/).
+Thank you!

-= 1.3.87 (2023/03/29) =
+= 1.3.88 (2023/03/29) =
 * Update: Content Settings for Embeddings can be saved.
 * Add: Support for OpenAI on Microsoft Azure (it's faster than Open AI servers).
 * Fix: Issue with Sync All for embeddings.